djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo create customer support agent](./images/img1.png)

-15. On the agent configuration page, scroll down to **Toolset** section or click the shortcut (annotated with red oval).
-Then cick the **Add tool** button (annotated with red arrow) to bring up the window for adding tools to the agent.
+15. On the agent configuration page, scroll down to **Toolset** section or click the shortcut.
+Then cick the **Add tool** button to bring up the window for adding tools to the agent.

 ![wxo agent tools](./images/img3.png)

-16. On the tool options pop-up, select **Import** (annotated with red rectangle) as illustrated in the figure below.
+16. On the tool options pop-up, select **Import** as illustrated in the figure below.

 ![wxo tool options](./images/img4.png)